SoumyabrataKundu/TNDsen/README.md

 print(bounds$lower.bound) # Lower bound for the causal odds ratio
 ```

-The value of `delta` should be within the range [0,1], and both `gamma` and `xi` should greater than or equal to 1.
+The value of `delta` should be within the range [0,1], and both `gamma` and `xi` should greater than or equal to 1 (Inf is the default value).
 By default, this does not generate confidence bounds.
 To obtain confidence bounds, include the following additional arguments:

 ```r
 bounds = TND_causal_bounds(o = c(1000, 2000, 3000, 4000), delta=0.1, gamma=5, xi=2,